umbraco/UmbracoDocs/13/umbraco-engage/upgrading/migrate-from-umarketingsuite.md

 ### uMarketingSuite.UmbracoForms

-If you are using the uMarketingSuite.UmbracoForms package, all the Form Submissions linked to visitors have been migrated to Umbraco Engage using the scripts in Step 4.
+If you are using the uMarketingSuite.UmbracoForms package, all the submissions linked to visitors have been migrated using the scripts in Step 4.

 Existing Forms, including those that use the uMarketingSuite-provided VisitorId field, do not require additional action.